assafsauer/Istio-Security-Mesh-Automated/README.md

-#  Automation of Networkpolicies/Authorization based Envoy Proxy Logs.
+#  Automation of Networkpolicies and Authorization for Microservice applications

 the combination of Networkpolices and Authorization policies might be the ultimate approach for securing microservices! <br/>
 however , manually configuring it is almost infeasible (specialy when there are hundreds of services and containers involved). <br/>